hammadmlk/teamwork/README.md

 note: for now peer to peer communication is ignored.

 ##Demo:
-The first prototype is worked great.
-I tested the performance with variable number of machines.
+The first prototype (distributed password cracking app) worked great.
+I tested the performance with a variable number of machines.
 The plot of work-done/machine vs num-of-machines was flat (yayyy).
 This means that we have no bottlenecks on the server side for your distributed password cracking application.

 ###Try it your self:
 **Open the worker on a few browsers (preferable on different machines).**